Myth: Antibiotic Use In Livestock Production Is Increasing And This Is A Human Health Risk

 Concerns about the overuse of antibiotics in humans continued throughout the following decades.
 A 1999 study of pediatricians in the journal Pediatrics 1 found that more than half of doctors reported writing 10 or more antibiotic prescriptions in the past month that they believed to be unwarranted and did so in response to parental pressure.
 Similarly, research involving interviews with patients reveals that patients often exaggerate symptoms and pressure doctors to secure a prescription for antibiotics even when it is not needed.
 By and large, those interviewees believed that antibiotics were needed to treat everything but the common cold.
 2

 Just as antibiotics, used judiciously, are important in ensuring human health, they also are important in ensuring animal health.
 Antibiotic use in livestock production has been relatively steady over time, but in responding to concerns about the development of new, antibiotic resistant bacteria, attention seems to have shifted toward agriculture.
-For more than 40 years, antibiotics regulated and approved by the Food and Drug Administration (FDA) have been used to treat sick animals, prevent illness and maintain the health of animals.
+For more than 40 years, antibiotics regulated and approved by the FDA have been used to treat sick animals, prevent illness and maintain the health of animals.

 And in all cases, they must be used properly.
 In livestock and poultry, antibiotics may be used to treat, control and prevent diseases.
-Some antibiotics offer an added benefit of enhancing livestock and poultry growth when administered, but, according to a 2007 survey, only an estimated 13 percent of antibiotics are used in growth promotion and heightened attention to the issue is discouraging such use even more.
+Some antibiotics offer an added benefit of enhancing livestock and poultry growth when administered, but, according to a 2007 survey, only an estimated 13 percent of antibiotics are used in growth promotion and this use is being phased out.

 Many cite Denmark, where non-therapeutic antibiotic use was banned, as the model.
 But the elimination of antibiotics at the health maintenance level in Denmark has not led to a substantial impact on the incidence of antibiotic-resistant food-borne illness in humans.